LaunchCodeEducation/lchs/src/chapters/html/tags.rst

      - Makes a section within a set of text.
    * - Table
      - ``<table>``
-     - Creates a table on the page.
+     - Creates a table of rows and columns on the page.
    * - Thematic Break
      - ``<hr>``
      - Adds a horizontal line between elements.